tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/automate-your-workflow/stata-error-handling-make.md

 ---
-title: "Integrating Stata in Automated Workflows"
+title: "Handling Errors in Stata Workflows Using R"
 description: "Learn how to use R to check for errors and the completion of Stata code in batch mode or in a Makefile."
-keywords: "exception, handling, stata, R, make, error"
+keywords: "exception, handling, stata, R, make, error, automation, workflow, log file, error checking, research pipeline"
-#date: 2021-03-19
+#date: 2021-03-19 #updated 2023-08-18
 weight: 4
 author: "Nazli Alagöz"
 authorlink: "https://www.tilburguniversity.edu/staff/n-m-alagoz"